Provides licensing and management services to other modules

 Sender is used to read data from receiver and conditionally execute automated actions, for example:

-Send data to the BellaDati backend over REST API
+BellaDati REST - Send data to the BellaDati backend over REST API, single or bulk mode for huge data loads

-Send data to 3rd party systems using HTTP protocol
+HTTP based - Send data to 3rd party systems using HTTP protocol with wide range of authentication options support

-Each IoT Data Collector module provides set of HTTP endpoints, which can be used to manage module's configuration, read status or received data.
+Each IoT Data Controller module provides set of HTTP endpoints, which can be used to manage module's configuration, read status or received data.

 Scalability and distributed processing

-- BellaDati IoT Data Collector is built on top of native clustering and distributed storage approach.
+- BellaDati IoT Data Controller is built on top of native clustering and distributed storage approach.

 - Messages are distributed among the modules running in a computer cluster, which allows horizontal scaling of processing and available storage.